Free · MIT licensed

 Why not just use Buffer or Hootsuite?

 Those are scheduling UIs for marketing teams.
 This is an MCP server for AI agents.
-Different shape: the agent generates per-channel copy in chat, calls publish once, and the MCP handles every platform's quirks (Reddit cooldowns, Bluesky's 300-char limit, Medium's missing API) in one round trip.
+Different shape: the agent generates per-channel copy in chat, calls post_publish once, and the MCP handles every platform's quirks (Reddit cooldowns, Bluesky's 300-char limit, Medium's missing API) in one round trip.

 Do I need a Notion account?